familyfriendlymikey/fuzzyhome/readme.md

 imba home page https://imba.io/
 ```
 The last space-separated string will be used as the url for your link.
+In most cases if you do not specify a protocol, `https` will be used.

 ### Fuzzy Find
 Search for a link by typing.